-In addition to being maids, these drones also have practical application as warehouse workers, manufacturing line assemblers, auto repair shop lackeys and other manual labor tasks.
+In addition to being maids, these drones also have practical applications as warehouse workers, manufacturing line assemblers, auto repair shop lackeys, and other manual labor tasks.

 The robots are still more accurate than Roombas though, the world’s most significant robot-enabled cleaning device – which previously sold 8 million units.